cs341-illinois/cs341-illinois.github.io/_docs/shell_part2.md

 ### Plan Before You Start

 This assignment marks the beginning of a series of projects where you will be given mostly blank files without predefined functions to fill in.
 Most of the remaining MPs will challenge your design skills to create interesting utilities.
-Therefore, it is important that you **read the entirety of the documentation (including part 2), as well as the header files** to get a clear idea on what needs to be done.
+Therefore, it is important that you **read the entirety of the documentation, as well as the header files** to get a clear idea on what needs to be done.
 A few reminders about good coding and developing practices that will really help you in the rest of the semester:
 - List down the features that you need to implement, as well as the gotchas.
 Make a to-do list to ensure you don't miss out anything.
 - Plan out the entirety of your assignment.
 Create a skeleton of how your entire code will look like.
 This will prevent you from needing to restructure your entire code to add in a single new feature.
 - Ensure that you fully understand the system calls/library functions you're using - the parameters, the return values, the possible errors, the gotchas and notes.